 To improve scheduling and annotation of rebar in your documentation, free form rebar in Revit 2019 now either matches existing rebar shape families or creates new rebar shape families from its bar geometry.
 This feature helps you better-communicate design intent and fabrication data in the form of bar bending schedules showing individual segment lengths and shape codes when using planar free form rebar.

-Revit and Structural Precast Extension for Revit 2019 to be released*
+Revit and Structural Precast Extension for Revit 2019